Methanol Price Trend and Forecast

 North America

-The price trends for methanol remained firm in the US domestic market because of the strong market sentiment and surging prices of energy.
+The price trend for methanol remained firm in the US domestic market because of the strong market sentiment and surging prices of energy.
 The contract price of the chemical averaged 610 USD/MT FOB US Gulf Coast in June 2022, whereas the FOB USGS spot price averaged 357 USD/MT.

 Analyst Insight